jdriselvato/3DS-Homebrew-development/README.md

 Earlier this year Nintendo announced that it would be closing the eshop, it's app store, March 27, 2023. and as of August 29, 2022 no one can add funds to their account to purchase from the eshop.
 This also meant that the 3DS would soon stop getting updates and the Nintendo Switch will be their biggest focus.
 I can safely say to my moral standards the lifecycle has ended.

 Last month I finally decided to hack my 3DS with custom firmware and with Outdoorsy Lab day, I am finally getting a chance to mess around with homebrew development on the system.
-This repo is write up of the research and progress I made onf the first Lab day (Nov 16th, 2022).
+This repo is write up of the research and progress I made on the first Lab day (Nov 16th, 2022).

 NOTE: This project does presume that your 3DS/N3DS already has FBI install and CFW running.